Zbigniew Bzymek: Awards and nominations

+Background

 Bzymek was born in Warsaw, Poland and spent his early childhood with his family in Poland and later in Lund, Sweden.
 When he was eight years old, his family moved to Connecticut, after a two-year separation caused by Martial law in Poland.
 He lived with his family in Storrs, Connecticut, until he attended Bowdoin College in Brunswick, Maine, from which he graduated cum laude, with a major in English and a minor in Russian.
 He received a Master's Degree from the Polish National Film School in Łódź, Poland in 2008.